At Worle Village pastoral care is as important as any academic or subject knowledge.

 What are the benefits for pupils and families?

-Improved motivation, Increased positive attitudes, Raised self-esteem, Mature speaking and listening skills, Increased confidence, Establishing and maintaining friendships, Reduced challenging behaviour, Empathy with less fortunate pupils, Developed social skills, Reach full learning potential, Coping mechanisms for family traumas, Managing their own feelings successfully
+Improved motivation, increased positive attitudes, raised self-esteem, mature speaking and listening skills, increased confidence, establishing and maintaining friendships, reduced challenging behaviour, empathy with less fortunate pupils, developing social skills, reaching full learning potential, developing coping mechanisms for family traumas and learning how to managing their own feelings successfully.

 These are all valuable life skills - which some pupils may need a little extra support to enhance them in line with their peer groups.
 Some issues may require long term support whilst others may need short blocks of time or an isolated session.
 This work is in line with general support from the class teachers and our school values.